Ted's Hiking World Kuna Crest Lakes

 Kuna Lake, 10797'

 This is one of the prettiest places in the park that hardly anyone knows about.
-It distresses me somewhat that I am unable to fit the entire lake into my camera viewfinder.
-But I am not too upset to give my feet another rest and let my socks soak up some more sunlight.
+It distresses me somewhat that I am unable to fit the entire lake into a single photograph.
+I am not too upset, however, to give my feet another rest and let my socks soak up some more sunlight.

 * *